Katsevich-Lab/sceptre2-manuscript/README.md

 If you are having trouble initializing the Python virtual environment, consult the [following documentation](https://github.com/Katsevich-Lab/sceptre2-manuscript/blob/main/docs/setting_up_python.pdf).
 Next, install the required R packages.
+Note that this script installs version `1.1.0` of `ondisc` and version `0.3.0` of `sceptre`.

     Rscript ../R_scripts/install_R_packages.R

-Finally, complete the rest of the setup, which consists of initializing the directory structure of the SCEPTRE2 data directory, initializing the symbolic links, creating the synthetic data, performing quality control on the data, and computing sample sizes.
+Finally, complete the rest of the setup, which consists of initializing the directory structure of the SCEPTRE2 data directory, initializing the symbolic links, creating the synthetic data (both negative and positive control), performing quality control on the data, and computing sample sizes.
 The following code takes about 20 minutes to execute.

     # 4. set up the offsite directory structure
     bash setup.sh